Cyb3rWard0g/HELK/ti/readme.md

-# Integrate OTX TI feeds and  Domain egistration date with HELK
+# Integrate OTX TI feeds and  Domain registration date with HELK

 ## Configuration file for integrating OTX Data with HELK